m-kupiec/compendium-javascript/README.md

 - LEFT SHIFT ( << )
 - RIGHT SHIFT ( >> )
 - ZERO-FILL RIGHT SHIFT ( >>> )

+### 💠 Comparison Operators

+Comparison operation returns a boolean

+Strings are compared in Unicode order

+Values of different types are compared after being converted to numbers - this also applies to regular equality check operator `==` with the exceptions:
+- `null == undefined` is true
+- `null` and `undefined` does not equal `==` any other value

+Values of different types are compared without being converted to numbers when the strict equality operator `===` is used

 ## Miscellaneous